There are many elements that come together to create your bridal veil look, including its length and number of tiers you opt for.

 If you’ve spent any time searching for bridal veil inspo on Pinterest or elsewhere on the Internet, you’ll have discovered that veils come in a wide variety of lengths and that some are full or ‘poufy’ thanks to multiple tiers, while others offer a more subtle 1-tiered look.

 In this guide, we’ll take a deep dive into the options you’ll want to consider when it comes to the length of your veil and the number of tiers.
-I’ll also discuss how you can choose the best options based on factors such as your wedding gown, hairstyle, and the overall wedding look you are envisioning.
+I’ll also discuss how you can choose the best options based on factors such as your wedding gown, hairstyle, and the overall wedding look you envision.

 Let’s get started!